Capaciti-Tech-Team/Sentimate-Analysis-System/README.md

 ### Getting Started
 1. Type or paste your text into the **Text Input** box and press **Analyze**.
-2. Use the following sample texts to test the dashboard’s accuracy and visualizations:
+2. You can use the following sample texts to test the dashboard’s accuracy and visualizations:
    1. "I absolutely love this product!
 It has changed the way I work."
    2. "The service was terrible, and I will not be returning."
    3. "It’s okay, but I expected more features for the price."
    4. "Fantastic experience!
 Highly recommend to everyone."
    5. "I’m disappointed.
 The app crashes frequently."
-   6. "Mediocre service, nothing special."
-   7. "Excellent customer support.
-Very responsive and helpful!"
-   8. "Not worth the money.
-Very frustrating experience."
-   9. "The user interface is clean and intuitive.
-I love it!"
-   10. "Average performance, but some parts are slow and buggy."

 ### Viewing Results
 - **Results Table** displays: